rmldj/hcp-utils/docs/index.md

 ![yeo-7 lr parcellation labels](images/out3b.png)

-The main point of a parcellation is to obtain the parcellated time series (by taking the mean over each parcel) for further analysis.
+The main use of a parcellation is to obtain the parcellated time series (by taking the mean over each parcel) for further analysis.
 This can be done through

 ```
 Xp = hcp.parcellate(Xn, hcp.yeo7)